w11k/Tydux/doc/tutorial.md

 ## Constructor

 The `super()` call registers the store globally and the first parameter (here `"todo"`) must be unique.
-The second parameter is the mutators instance.
+The second parameter is the mutator instance.
 The third parameter provides the initial state.

 ## Modify the state

 Because the store encapsulates the mutator class, you must provide methods that provide an API and wrap or use the mutator methods.
-The mutator instance is available via the protected member variable `this.dispatch`.
+The mutator instance is available via the protected member variable `this.mutate`.
 To modify the state, you simply invoke its methods:

 ```
-this.dispatch.addTodo("new todo");
+this.mutate.addTodo("new todo");
 ```

 **Guidelines:**